First Night Boston: Family-Friendly New Year's Eve Fun with Kids in Boston

 The First Night Button

 In addition to being a work of art (each year, the button is designed by a local artist), the First Night button is your ticket to music, dance, theater, visual arts, film and other performances, exhibits and workshops.
-Buttons can be purchased online, at local CVS stores and metro Boston Bank of America branches.
+Buttons can be purchased online, at local CVS stores, metro Boston Bank of America branches, and BosTix Booths.
 All outdoor events are free; your $10 First Night button is your ticket to all indoor events.

 First Night Highlights

-FedEx Family Festival: The Hynes Convention Center is packed with kid-centric events from 1pm to 6pm: performances by Dan Zanes, Ellis Paul, and the Airborne Comedians; a Puppet Showplace Theatre festival; crafts, dance, and circus arts workshops; anime films, magic shows, and more.
+Family Festival: The Hynes Convention Center is packed with kid-centric events from 1pm to 6pm: performances by musician Ellis Paul, Puppet Showplace Theatre, the Skyriders trampoline acrobatic troupe, Maximum Velocity professional stunt troupe, and several local arts organizations.
+There are also crafts, dance, and circus arts workshops; anime films, magic shows, and more.
 (Requires button)

 Skating Spectacular: The Skating Club of Boston celebrates the New Year at The Boston Common Frog Pond with the annual Skating Spectacular at 6pm.
 (Free)